mmedhat007/chatmimic-connect/project_documentation/2-architecture/technical_architecture.md

 3. AI agent retrieves relevant context using vector similarity search
 4. OpenAI API is used to generate a response based on the context
 5. Response is sent back to the user and stored in Firebase

-## Security Considerations

-1. **Authentication**: Firebase Authentication is used for user authentication
-2. **Data Isolation**: Each user's data is stored in separate tables in Supabase
-3. **API Keys**: API keys are stored in environment variables
-4. **Row Level Security**: RLS is disabled for simplicity in development but should be enabled in production

 ## Deployment Architecture